jinantonic/RW-Lab-2/problem-2/README.md

 </br></br>
 ![Sketch](/images/con1.png)</br>
-This is the part of my terminal screenshot.
-I can see all of the data is getting loaded and displayed.
+This is the part of my terminal result.
+I can see all data is getting loaded and displayed.

 </br></br>
 ![Sketch](/images/con2.png)